 Develop a specific web and email campaign to target sales the Gulfstream G150 flap and slat actuator heater STC.
 This is detailed below in “G150 Flap and Slat Heater Email and Web Campaign Proposal”, or other STC opportunities as identified and agreed by Peregrine and AGG.

 AGG has prepared this proposal in response to preliminary telecon discussions with Peregrine.
-The final tasking will is based on collaboration and will incorporate Peregrine input to ensure that we have aligned your goals and objectives with our proposal.
+The final tasking is based on collaboration and will incorporate Peregrine input to ensure that we have aligned your goals and objectives with our proposal.

 AGG proposes a work and pricing schedule for these tasks below in “Proposal Pricing and Schedule”